Nexus-Mods/Vortex/README.md

 To build from source you have two choices.
 ### 1) Automatic (mostly):
+- start a powershell
+- Run `Invoke-WebRequest "https://raw.githubusercontent.com/Nexus-Mods/Vortex/master/bootstrap.ps1" -OutFile bootstrap.ps1` to fetch the bootstrap script
+- By default this script will build Vortex in "c:\build\vortex", if you want it somewhere else, edit the script to change the build directory before running it!
+- you may have to allow scripts to be run (`Set-ExecutionPolicy Unrestricted`)
-- Download _bootstrap.ps1_ and run as a powershell script
+- run the script (`.\bootstrap.ps1`)
-  - In the dialog that shows up, select a build directory (should be a clean/new one)
   - This script will try to download and install all dependencies, then check out and build vortex
-  - The dependencies are not installed headless so you have to click through the dialogs but it's only guaranteed to work if you keep the defaults
+  - Most dependencies are installed using scoop (https://scoop.sh)

 ### 2) Manual:
 - Before you can build vortex you need to download and install a couple of dependencies.
 If any of the download links is no longer valid, try google or a search engine of your choice.